Liberal, moderate divide on display in Democratic debate

 New Jersey Sen. Cory Booker called Trump a racist.
 Former Texas Rep. Beto O’Rourke called him a white supremacist.
 And Kamala Harris, a California senator, said Trump’s hateful social media messages provided “the ammunition” for recent mass shootings.

-“President Trump, you have spent the last two-and-a-half years full time trying to sow hate and vision among us, and that’s why we’ve gotten nothing done,” Harris charged.
+“President Trump, you have spent the last 2½ years full time trying to sow hate and division among us, and that’s why we’ve gotten nothing done,” Harris charged.

 In addition to Trump, Biden’s rivals also turned against Obama’s legacy at times as they sought to undermine the former vice president’s experience.